Check How To Make Your Workplace Injury Claim

 • Maintaining equipment so that it is safe to use.

-• Providing appropriate Personal Protective Equipment (PPE) for the role.
-Your employer cannot make you pay for PPE that you need to do your role safely
+• Providing appropriate and necessary Personal Protective Equipment (PPE) for the role.

 There are certain steps that you can take after being involved in an accident at work due to negligence that could strengthen your claim.
 These include: